schooltool-project/schooltool-book/source/setup-initial.rst

    .. image:: images/change-password.png

-Your SchoolTool server's web pages should not be accessible from another computer, but you should set manager and user passwords to prevent another person with physical access to your computer from accessing your SchoolTool data.
+Evem if you don't plan to make your SchoolTool server's web pages accessible from another computer, but you should set manager and user passwords to prevent another person with physical access to your computer from accessing your SchoolTool data with the default password.

 Changing Site Preferences
 -------------------------